Ravenhill Stadium: History

+American Football

+In 1942, Ravenhill was the scene of the first game of American football ever played on the island of Ireland, played between teams representing service and artillery units of the United States Army stationed in Northern Ireland during World War II before an audience of more than 8000.

+In 2022, Ravenhill hosted Shamrock Bowl XXXIV, the annual championship of American Football Ireland.
+UCD defeated Dublin Rebels in the game by a score of 52-24 to secure their first Shamrock Bowl title.

 2009 Redevelopment

 The new stand at Ravenhill was officially opened on 9 October 2009 by First Minister Peter Robinson, before a match between Ulster and Bath Rugby.
-The stand has however been in use since the first home match of the 2009-2010 season, against Edinburgh Rugby.
+The stand has however been in use since the first home match of the 2009–2010 season, against Edinburgh Rugby.

 The stand is on the Mount Merrion side of the ground, and consists of a terraced area, over 500 premium seats, and 20 corporate boxes.
 The terraced area is now covered by a roof for the first time in the stadium's history.
 The cost of the project is approximately £4.5 million, and has been funded by a mixture of public-sector funding, sales of premium tickets and boxes, and loans from the IRFU.

 2012–2014 Redevelopment

 In 2011, the Northern Ireland Executive announced that it had granted £138m for various stadium redevelopment projects throughout Northern Ireland.
 Ulster Rugby received £14.5m, which was used to redevelop Ravenhill and expand its capacity from 12,000 to 18,000.

 In 2012, Ulster Rugby confirmed that three new stands would be built at Ravenhill, with work commencing in late 2012.
 Two new stands at the Memorial and Aquinas ends of the stadium were completed while the main stand was demolished and rebuilt.
 The major refurbishment was completed in April 2014.